-As we near the end of 2018, you may be thinking that this is the year to finally put your house on the market.
+As we approach the second half of 2019, you may be thinking that this is the year to finally put your house on the market.
 And when you do, you’ll want it to sell quickly for the best possible price.
 Here are our suggestions for what you need to do to get your home ready to sell.

 Selling your home can be fraught with emotions, especially if you associate it with some of your cherished family memories.
 But if you want to be successful, you’ll need to detach.
 Consciously decide to let go of your emotional attachment to the home, and think of it as a business transaction.
 Take the time you need to say goodbye, but then imagine a new family moving in so that you can look forward without regret.